 Even if it were possible to seal regular corn in a pressure vessel and heat it, it still wouldn't pop like popcorn.

 That's because popcorn has a special type of starch that becomes soft and gel-like at high temperatures.
-When the hull explodes and pressure lets loose, this gelatinized starch quickly expands and foams outward, then instantly cools and becomes what we all know as popcorn.
+When the hull explodes and pressure lets loose, this endosperm quickly expands and foams outward, then instantly cools and becomes what we all know as popcorn.

 Why Do Some Kernels Not Pop?

 Notice unpopped kernels (aka old maids) at the bottom of your bowl?
-These are the usual reasons why they don't pop:
+These are the usual reasons why popcorn doesn't pop:

 What Are the Different Types of Popcorn Kernels?

-While all popcorn is Zea Mays Everta, there are several varieties with their own special characteristics affecting size, texture, and taste.
+There are several types of popcorn with their own special characteristics affecting size, texture, and taste.
+Here's what you need to know:

 Popcorn kernels come in a rainbow of colors, including blue, red, and purple, and even pink.
 These colorful popcorn kernels are usually heirloom or specialty varieties that have been grown for generations.